-The Association of American Medical Colleges (AAMC) has adopted an acceptance process that medical school applicants are expected to know and follow.
+The Association of American Medical Colleges (AAMC) and American Association of Colleges of Osteopathic Medicine (AACOM) have each adopted an acceptance process that medical school applicants are expected to know and follow, commonly referred to as “Traffic Rules.”
+Please note that each service has different traffic rules so we encourage you to review both the AAMC Traffic Rules and the AACOM Traffic Rules.
 These help to ensure that applicants are afforded timely notification of the outcome of their medical school applications and timely access to available first-year positions and that schools are protected from having unfilled positions in their entering classes.
-These AAMC recommendations are being distributed for the information of prospective medical students, their advisors, and personnel at the medical schools to which they have applied.
+These recommendations are being distributed for the information of prospective medical students, their advisors, and personnel at the medical schools to which they have applied.